khai-nguyen-dinh/pmt/README.md

 ## Console Application Usage
 Run `$pmt` to view list command support:
 ```
-Pmt is a CLI library for Go that empowers applications.
-This application is a tool to manage your password.
+Pmt is a tool to manage your application with sensitive data.

 Usage:
   pmt [command]